 Intermediate and advanced boarding skills on intermediate and expert terrain.
 Emphasis on developing riding technique to tackle bumps, steps, carving and terrain park features.
-Prerequisite: PEA130Q or consent of instructor.

 PEA132Q • Golf

 Basic golf strokes.
 Instruction and practice of grip, swing, woods, irons, chipping, and putting at the driving range and putting green.
 Includes history, equipment, etiquette, rules, and scoring, as well as playing time at the golf course.